 Best for: All candidates, especially those prioritising the highest statistical chance of passing.

-Butler, in Perth's far northern suburbs, is the second-best option.
+Butler, in Perth's far northern suburbs, is an improving option.
+Its pass rate climbed from 38.4% in 2024 to 44.6% in 2025, one of the biggest jumps among Perth centres.
 The surrounding area is relatively new residential development, meaning roads are wide, well-marked, and generally in good condition.
 Traffic tends to be lighter than at more central locations, and the road layout is modern and predictable.

 Best for: Candidates in Perth's northern corridor who want a favourable test environment.

-Kelmscott, in Perth's southeastern foothills, sits right at the state average.
+Kelmscott, in Perth's southeastern foothills, has seen the biggest decline among metro centres: from 42.9% in 2024 to 36.3% in 2025 (a 6.5-point drop).
 The test area includes some hilly sections and a mix of suburban and semi-rural roads.
 There are reports that assessment standards at Kelmscott have been tightened recently after a period of higher pass rates, so candidates should be prepared for a thorough examination.

 Important note: Some driving instructors report that the 45-degree reverse parking manoeuvre can be assessed differently at Kelmscott.
 If your car's front extends past the right-hand corner during the manoeuvre, certain examiners may mark it as driving on the wrong side of the road.
 Clarify the expected technique with your instructor before testing here.